Even though our top seven chart stood up well over the last year, we decided to give it a shake up and replace a few

 Features: V-shaped frame, Poly-V belt, adjustable seat, multi-position handlebars, curved crank, SPD pedals, LCD monitor, Bluetooth connectivity, M Series app syncing, media shelf, bottle holder, transportation wheels

-Next on this chart is the outstanding M3i from Keiser.
-Undoubtedly one of the best consumer spin bikes out there at the moment.
+The outstanding M3i from Keiser always impresses!
+In fact, it’s undoubtedly one of the best consumer spin bikes out there at the moment.
 The catch?
 The understandably high-end price tag.
 However, if you are able to splash out, you will be rewarded by superior performance – smooth, ultra-quiet and able to keep up with elite athletes.

 This American-made bike features the first V-shaped frame on the market, catering for users between 4ft 10” to 7ft.
 The rear wheel design means that it is kept out of the way from sweat and debris, leading to a longer life.